AnacletoLAB/ensmallen/CONTRIBUTING.md

 - `bindgen` It analyze all the methods and functions in the core library and automatically create the python bindings creating the file `auto_generated_bindings.rs`.
-Also this create the data we use for the TF-IDF raccomander system we have for the `__get_attr__` magic method, in particular it writes the file `method_name_list` with a list of all the methods, and the pre-computed TFIDF weights of each term.
+Also this create the data we use for the TF-IDF raccomander system we have for the `__get_attr__` magic method, in particular it pre-process and store, for each struct, a list of all the methods, and the pre-computed TFIDF weights of each term.
 - `metatest` It analyze all the methods of the `Graph` struct and create a fuzzing harness that create a random graph and calls 10 random methods with random arguments.